It’s hard to underestimate the value of writing a proper band (or artist) bio.

 You could try and describe your music until you’re blue in the face; at the end of the day, most industry reps just want to know what genre you are closest to, and who you sound like.

-If they have this information, it’s going to make you easier to book and promote.
+I know, you don’t like being pigeonholed, but if they have this information, it’s going to make you easier to book and promote.
 So, again, keep it simple.
 Save the clever, funny, and obscure references for face-to-face conversations.

 Alexisonfire used to describe their music in this manner: